ViewSonic: Product history

 In August 2021, ViewSonic introduced two Pantone‑validated ColorPro displays—the VP2756‑2K and VP2756‑4K—with ΔE < 2 factory calibration and single‑cable USB‑C connectivity for creative professionals.
 The 24‑inch ID2456 touch display earned a “Best of Show” award from Tech & Learning at InfoComm 2022 for its 10‑point stylus input and USB‑C docking design.
 At InfoComm 2023, ViewSonic’s 105‑inch ViewBoard IFP105S interactive display and the 163‑inch LDP163‑181 direct‑view LED wall each received “Best of Show” honours from the industry publications AV Technology and Digital Signage.

 In June 2024, ViewSonic unveiled a line‑up of ultra‑wide ViewBoard interactive displays, direct‑view LED panels and Microsoft Teams Rooms collaboration bundles at the InfoComm 2024 trade show in Las Vegas.
 On 20 August 2024, the company introduced the XG36‑series gaming monitors (XG2736‑2K and XG2536), offering refresh rates up to 240 Hz and 0.5 ms response times.
 At Pepcom Digital Experience on 6 January 2025, ViewSonic announced three desktop monitors for 2025 release: the wireless‑casting VG2748N, the colour‑accurate VP2788‑5K and the dual‑mode gaming XG275D‑4K.
 A TechRadar preview called the VP2788‑5K “the smallest 5 K monitor yet,” citing its Thunderbolt 4 connectivity and 99% DCI‑P3 gamut.

+In January 2025, ViewSonic introduced the Chromebox OPS (Open Pluggable Specification) module alongside new Android Enterprise Device Licensing Agreement (EDLA)-certified ViewBoard interactive displays.
+Designed for the education sector, the ChromeOS-powered module allows educators to integrate Google Admin console management and Chrome Web Store applications directly into OS-free ViewBoard displays.
 In April 2025, the firm debuted the M1 Max portable LED projector, featuring 360‑degree sound and built‑in Google TV, with initial availability in Europe from April and Asian markets from May 2025.

+In January 2026, ViewSonic expanded its direct-view LED (dvLED) portfolio with the LDE Series.
+The pre-configured, all-in-one displays feature a 52 mm profile that integrates power, control, and image stitching directly into the cabinet, eliminating the need for an external control box while reducing the unit's overall weight by up to 28% compared to standard models.
+Later in January 2026, the company debuted the ViewBoard IFP35-1 and IFP41-1 series, marking the industry's first interactive education displays powered by the Android 16 operating system.
+The EDLA-certified panels feature 64-point multi-touch technology, integrated ambient light and motion sensors for energy efficiency, and an updated version of the myViewBoard digital whiteboarding software.